 Kossuth Park (Harvey Street Park), 76 Harvey Street

 Kossuth Street Park welcomes visitors to this neighborhood park on a lovely street.
-With a quiet ambiance, there are beautiful shade trees, a picnic area, and a playground for the children.
+With a quiet ambiance, there are beautiful shade trees, a picnic area and a playground for the children.
 The park features a state-of-the-art synthetic surface futsal court that opened in April of 2021.

 Monument Square Park, 2 Livingston Avenue at George Street

 Monument Square is a public square, proudly situated in the entertainment district at the foot of Livingston Avenue and in front of the Heldrich Hotel.
 Featuring memorial sculptures and beautiful seasonal plantings, it is a lovely and significant statement to our downtown area.

 Murphy Park, 131 Tunison Road (at Woodrow Wilson School), also accessible from Pennington Road

 Pittman Park, 101 Handy Street, also accessible from Seaman Street